 For the sake of accuracy may I point out that both pictures were actually taken by W B (Bryce) Greenfield and the negatives are now part of the W B Greenfield collection in the safe custody of the North Eastern Locomotive Preservation Group.
 I knew Bryce up to the time of his death in the 1970s and think it only fair that credit should be given where due.
 The NELPG's website shows many more of Bryce's wonderful pictures from the 1930s.
 Kind regards, Trevor Ermel…'

 Trevor is absolutely right, of course, and my apologies for the mistake; indeed I'm pleased to be able to point visitors in the direction of Bryce Greenfield's superb collection of photos.
-They appear on the North Eastern Locomotive Preservation Group's (NELPG's) website
+They appear on the North Eastern Locomotive Preservation Group's (NELPG's) website here - a visit is highly recommended.

-: Born in 1918, Bryce Greenfield lived most of his life at Low Fell, Gateshead where many of his railway photographs were taken.
+I have also learned a great deal more about the man: Born in 1918, Bryce Greenfield lived most of his life at Low Fell, Gateshead where many of his railway photographs were taken.
 He was awarded an MBE in 1951 for services to the Army Cadet Force, where he attained the rank of Major.
 Bryce was the NELPG's first Chairman and remained so until he resigned in 1971.
 His superb collection of railway photographs was bequeathed to the NELPG following his death in 1977.
 Enquiries and further details of Bryce Greenfield's collection can be obtained here All photos reproduced courtesy North Eastern Locomotive Preservation Group.

 (Above) This Trevor Ermel photo reminds me of Terence Cuneo's 1947 painting 'Giants Refreshed' at Doncaster Plant!
 Class No 60010 Dominion of Canada is seen undergoing restoration to LNER livery at Locomotion, Shildon on 29th December 2012.
 The wheels have already been repainted red and a start has been made in applying the Garter Blue livery to the cylinder cover.
 New skirting will be fitted over the wheels and the double chimney is to be replaced by a single chimney, as built, allowig the Canadian bell to be refitted, seen in the foreground of the picture, along with the stainless steel figures of her original LNER number 4489.
 The locomotive will return to Canada after taking part in the gathering of all six remaining A4s at York in 2013, to celebrate the 75th anniversary of Mallard's 1938 record speed run.
 (Below) Trevor Ermel has become a major contributor to this site.
 His quite remarkable Rail Cameraman page - 'Spottings & Jottings' has evolved into one of the best pages of railway photographs on the Internet.
 The page features many poignant scenes from the north-east, including several shots of NCB Colliery lines long since gone...all can be found on page 69.
 Below is just a taste of what you will find...